March 2, 2021

 Buying a dental practice versus starting from scratch

 While weighing the pros and cons specific to your financial and personal situation, PTS walks you through the steps of each option.

 Starting any business from the ground up will ultimately take more time than taking on a previously existing practice.
 But if time allows, with the help of PTS you can design and customize the practice to represent you personally and professionally based on your vision.
 That vision could include a floor plan that allows for increased productivity and efficiency, as well as determining rather than inheriting the culture within the practice.

 If making money is your first priority, then a dentist who purchases an established practice will make more money within the first few years than one who starts a dental practice from scratch.

 New versus used dental office equipment

 While it may seem fun to pick out all new dental office equipment, it will, of course, come with a price tag.
 Used equipment can also prove to be costly.
 Used equipment and technology may be outdated and in need of a little sweat equity to get the office up and running in terms of software and even aesthetics.
 With a new practice, time must be spent negotiating pricing for equipment and construction based on national pricing.

 Be sure to crunch the numbers

 Any new business venture requires a significant amount of number crunching.
 With a new business, debt commonly ranges from $500,000 to $1 million with profitability projected between six and nine months.
-There is also an attrition rate of between 15 and 20 percent, compared to an existing practice in which you can expect a profit from day one but an expected 7 to 10 percent of the existing patient base to leave after the transition.
+There is also an attrition rate of between 15% and 20%, compared to an existing practice in which you can expect a profit from day one but an expected 7% to 10% of the existing patient base to leave after the transition.

 Location and demographics are important